Fonts and Symbols as C-source code

 Convert many Input Formats to the same C-source code format

-IconEdit can convert fonts and images to a general human-readable C-source code format:
+IconEdit can convert fonts and images to a general human and compiler readable C-source code format:

 Import fonts, texts, and images from many sources and convert them all to the same general data format with IconEdit:

-- Convert True Type and Open Type vector fonts already installed in Windows to black & white, gray-tone anti-alias, or color fonts.
+- Convert True Type and Open Type vector fonts already installed in Windows to black & white, grey-tone anti-alias, or color fonts.

 - Convert Glyph Bitmap Distribution Format (BDF) pixel fonts to black & white symbol fonts.

-- Convert Texts in any language to text optimized fonts with only the characters in the text.
+- Convert Texts in any language to text optimized fonts with only the characters needed for the text.

 - Find and convert Text strings from C-source code text catalogs to text optimized fonts with only the characters in the text strings in the font.